icons8/lunacy-docs/docs/styling.md

 The section features the following controls:

 1. The [color control](#color-controls) for setting border colors.
 You can apply both solid and gradient fills to borders.
 2. The border position control.
 Available for closed paths (shapes) only.
 You can choose between the inside, outside or center (default) of the outline.
 The difference between these options is shown in the figure below.
-The only option available for open paths (lines, arrows, curves, etc.) is the center.
+The only option available for open paths (lines, arrows, curves, etc.) is the *center*.
 3. The borders thickness control.
 Sets the thickness of a border or an open path in pixels.
 4. This icon opens the advanced border settings (see below).